-- I will regularly be in attendance and on time. - I understand that this school is a college preparatory academy, and the expectation is that I will attend an institution of higher education. - I will successfully complete, with pride, all of my assignments on time. - I will comply with the policies and regulations of University Academy. - I will comply with the Board-approved Dress Code Policy. - I will comply with the policies and regulations as they pertain to academic excellence, behavior, transportation, cell phones/accessories and electronic media. - I understand University Academy does not offer social promotion.
+- I will regularly be in attendance and on time. - I understand that this school is a college preparatory academy, and the expectation is that I will attend an institution of higher education. - I will successfully complete, with pride, all my assignments on time. - I will comply with the policies and regulations of University Academy. - I will comply with the Board-approved Dress Code Policy. - I will comply with the policies and regulations as they pertain to academic excellence, behavior, transportation, cell phones/accessories and electronic media whether remotely or in person. - I understand University Academy does not offer social promotion.